Pala Winstead has just murdered herself.

 “Downstream?”
 Pala echoes, going breathless.

-All at once, the clues connect in her mind, and suddenly she understand.
+All at once, the clues connect in her mind, and suddenly she understands.
 The topology.
-The sinkholes and infoldings and tears that have haunted her, taunted her, all her life.
+The sinkholes and infoldings and tears that have haunted her all her life.

 It’s all real.
 She is right.
 They are not alone.